How to cook Dried Beans

 Learn how to cook dried beans perfectly at home with this easy step by step tutorial.

-In India, pressure cookers are a kitchen must have.
+In India, pressure cookers are a kitchen must-have.
 You can make tons of simple, wholesome meals in them in no time!
-I’ve probably lost count of the number of uses of pressure cooker!
-From cooking rice to beans or one pot meals like pulao, we use the cooker every single day.
+From cooking rice to beans or one-pot meals like pulao, we use the cooker every single day.
 Cooking dried beans is one of the best use of a pressure cooker.
 You can of course cook in a pot as well.
-However, IMO, pressure cookers make your life just a tad bit easier.
-We’ve never used the canned stuff – not because we are health conscious and prefer cooking our own beans.
-But because we just don’t find that kinda stuff in our supermarket.
-And since we cook beans and lentils and what not on an everyday basis, we just don’t find the process time consuming!
+Both methods follow similar steps.

 How to cook Dried Beans in Pressure Cooker – Tutorial